There’s lots of ways to get more out of Chrome.

-Below are nine Chrome settings you can change right now to get the best out of your browser.
-We’ll also include how to open Chrome’s experimental settings, known as Flags, and how to reset Chrome to default so you can start over.
+We’ll also include how to open Chrome’s experimental settings, known as Flags, and how to reset Chrome to default if you want to start over.

 Finding Chrome Settings